Tarmac - 85%

-Camping – The rural locations of our campsites means there aren’t cafés close by for breakfast, so to make sure you have something in your belly before you set off, we provide Firepot porridge pouches which you simply add hot water to cook, along with tea and coffee making facilities.
+Camping – The rural locations of our campsites means there aren’t cafés close by for breakfast, so to make sure you have something in your belly before you set off, we provide Firepot breakfast pouches which you simply add hot water to cook, along with tea and coffee making facilities.

 There are limited cafes/shops along the route, so we recommend stocking up with a packed lunch and snacks each morning.

 Whether you’re camping or B&B you’ll always be within walking distance, from a good pub.

 START/FINISH LOCATION & TIMINGS

 Start: We will meet you at the start point in Rhayader at 10am.
 The exact start point location will be sent out closer to the time of your trip.

 You should arrive in the clothes you’ll ride in and with your kit packed in the dry bag we posted to you.